INTEGRITY, FRIENDSHIP, RESPECT, SERVICE

 The early 2000s saw a new phase with Grand Master Joseph Zammit, who established additional lodges, including the Goldenroof Lodge 39 in Innsbruck and the Lodge of Gabriel 48 near Rome.
 Following Zammit’s term, Louis Camilleri took on the role of Grand Master, revered for his wisdom and global perspective, and continued the path of growth and connection.

-Today, under the esteemed leadership of Grand Master Norman Hamilton, we honor and build upon this legacy of fellowship, vision, and progress, continuing to expand and strengthen our brotherhood across borders and generations.
+Today, under the esteemed leadership of Grand Master Daniel Bradley, we honor and build upon this legacy of fellowship, vision, and progress, continuing to expand and strengthen our brotherhood across borders and generations.

 What We Believe